Assign roles to your team members

 Remote colleagues can simulate the attendance.
 Ideally from all sorts of locations and devices: internal network, regular internet connection, mobile device.

 Get into real-world conditions.
 Test from the location where the event will take place, using the devices that will be used and the same cables as on D-day.
 First of all, check the bandwidth.
 You can use your favorite speed test tool for that.
-Such as Ookla.
+Such as Ookla, for example.
 Since you will be uploading the stream from this location, the “upload” curve is the one you’re interested in.
 The minimum recommended is 5 Mbps for 720p video.
 More information on the IT Checklist.

 Try to run the speed test several times over the course of an hour.
 The result should be the same every time.
 If anything looks wrong, get your IT involved.